The Big Wu: History

 On June 21, 2002, The Big Wu's rising fame gave them the opportunity to open the first ever Bonnaroo Music Festival.
-Their afternoon set attracted over 50,000 fans and the band churned out a historic performance in the blazing sun.
-"Rhode Island Red" was selected from their performance to represent the band on the inaugural Live from Bonnaroo - Volume 2.
-This opportunity came just days following what was arguably the band's most critical booking of the millennium - the Edina High School Class of 2002 Graduation Party.
+They were they inaugural act for the first year of the festival.
+"Rhode Island Red" from that performance was selected to represent the band on the release Live from Bonnaroo - Volume 2.

-During the 2002 Harvest Festival at Harmony Park Music Garden, the Big Wu played two long nights of music.
+During the 2002 Harvest Festival at Harmony Park Music Garden in Geneva Minnesota, the Big Wu played two long nights of music.
 The first ended up being guitarist Jason Fladager's last show.
 There was no announcement from stage, although the band knew that Fladager had no intent on returning for the second night.
 The second night of the festival, the Big Wu played a long set without one of their founding guitarists.
 A few days later the band announced that Fladager had left the band to be closer to his family.
 The guitarist's absence prompted the band to reinvent itself as a four-piece.
 Jason Fladager would go on to start his own band called God Johnson.

 The Big Wu released Tool for Evening in 2004, their first record as a four-piece.
 A live album followed in 2006.
 Following the band's 2006 fall–winter tour, which included a run of shows in Japan, the band took some time off the road, playing only a handful of shows in 2007 in their home state of Minnesota.

 In 2009 The Big Wu announced that original member Jason Fladager was to re-join the group and they have since played a number of shows as the original five piece including a recent show at Festival Bella Madre.
-Big Wu Family Reunion 10 is scheduled for July 10–12, 2009 at the Harmony Park Music Garden.
-In addition to the Big Wu it features a number of Twin Cities acts.

-In 2012, The Big Wu re-established themselves as one of the premier jam-bands in the world.
-Their conquest to reclaim glory began at Brent and Becky Ahrens' wedding on July 7, in Milwaukee Wisconsin at Lakefront Brewery.
-Mark Joseph has joined the band full-time.
-The band has begun playing new songs and is even hinting at an album release.

-Family Reunions of The Big Wu were held at Camp Maiden Rock West in Morristown, Minnesota in August 2015 and 2016.
+But the reunion with Fladager was short lived and in 2010 the band made the official move to replace him with Northfield, MN native Mark Joseph as the 2nd guitar player.
+The Big Family Reunion Festivals were held in 2015 and 2016 at Camp Maiden Rock West in Morristown, Minnesota.
+And in 2018 the band (with Joseph well established as a member) recorded their 5th studio release We Are Young, We Are Old.

+In 2022 The Big Wu celebrated 30 years with an historic show at Saint Paul's Fitzgerald Theater featuring Fladager, jazz legend Dean Magraw, and Hall of Fame bluegrass musician Peter Rowan, as well a cameo from producer Bill Cutler.
+The band continues to perform their annual First Avenue mainroom winter concert series, always held in December.